emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has nice UI, feels modern, search shows results as you type. ✔️
 1. Site has built in subs for most content, allows you to upload your own and make adjustments. ✔️
 1. Has movies, shows and anime. ✔️
 1. Site does not have watchlists, continue watching or history. ❌
 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site does not have 4K content. ❌
+1. Site looks good + works well on mobile. ✔️

+***
+## YesMovies
+### Score: 12/24
+1. Streams load very fast. ✔️
+1. Content is 720p only, and cannot be changed. ❌
+1. Finds popular things with no issue, including older content. ✔️
+1. Has 3 servers and does autoswitch when one fails. ✔️
+1. Site does not have episode auto-next. ❌
+1. Sites UI is decent but has for for improvement. ⚠️
+1. Has built in subtitles for most content. ✔️
+1. Site has movies and shows, but no anime. ⚠️
+1. Site does not have watchlists, continue watching or history. ❌
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site does not have 4K content. ❌